AbinayaM02/AbinayaM02/README.md

 ### Vanakkam Makkale 🙏

-I'm Abinaya Mahendiran, CTO, Nunnari Labs and Part-time Program Manager, IITM.
+I'm Abinaya Mahendiran, CTO, Nunnari Labs (currently on maternity break).
 ---

 ### What do I do?